~ Gypsies ~

-What the general public knows about Gypsies (aside from the goofy caricatures portrayed by popular media) comes from studies of the Rom, Gypsies from Serbia, Russia, and Austria-Hungary.
+What the general public knows about Gypsies (aside from the goofy and offensive caricatures portrayed by popular media) comes from studies of the Rom, Gypsies from Serbia, Russia, and Austria-Hungary.

 William Lindsay Gresham in his Monster Midway (1953) puts it like this: